A professor labeled Bret Stephens a 'bedbug.' Here's what the NYT columnist did next.

 The columnist added that he was not trying to get the professor in trouble by copying the university provost on his email, but said higher-ups at universities, businesses and major media outlets should be aware of how their employees interact online with others.

-Stephens' commentary has long been a source of backlash in some circles, such as for his takes on free speech, climatechange and millennials.
+Stephens' commentary has long been a source of criticism among liberals, who have disagreed with his takes on free speech, climatechange and millennials.
 When Stephens was at The Wall Street Journal, he once wrote that anti-Semitism was "the disease of the Arab mind."

+Some minority and female writers and commentators took issue on Twitter with Stephens having such a strong reaction to being called a bedbug, contrasting that insult with some of the invectives hurled at them.

 Stephens' exchange with Karpf was not the first time he has hit back at a critic over email.
 Karpf and Stephens did not immediately respond to requests for comment.